CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/03_1_simulation_p1.md

 <br/><br/>

 ## Connect Sets to Room Definition
-We can copy and paste the program and construction set values into a panel for accesibility.
+We can copy and paste the program and construction set values into a panel for accessibility.
 Then we can connect these panels to our main workflows.
 This leaves, the drop down menus free to explore without triggering a new simulation accidentally.

 ```{image} ../_static/sim1/sim1_13.png
 :width: 100%